Modern remakes of the famous duo also means updated takes on the women.

 2009 & 2011 Sherlock Holmes movies

-The first Sherlock Holmes reboot I saw, I love these movies.
+These are first Sherlock Holmes reboot I saw, I love these movies.
 They are, however, sheerly about the famous duo and there’s not too much outside the box interpretations of the women.
 But they still do more than stand around and look pretty.

 Irene Adler (Rachel McAdams)